International Chinese Studies Program

 You will need to sign in with your @smu.ca email address and password before completing the application form.

-If you have questions about the application process, please contact Global Learning and Intercultural Support before the deadline.
+If you have questions about the application process, please contact the Global Learning and Intercultural Support team.
 Visit their office in Atrium 106, email firstname.lastname@example.org or call 902-496-8725.